andra428/DatabaseRequester/README.md

 ## Python - gRPC Part

 This project is a Python application with gRPC and SQLAlchemy to manage users and their data, with token-based authentication using JWT.
 The application interacts with a
-SQL database (MariaDB) using SQLAlchemy as the ORM, and gRPC is used to expose services for communication between the client and server.
+MySQL database (MariaDB) using SQLAlchemy as the ORM, and gRPC is used to expose services for communication between the client and server.

 ## Prerequisites